 What Can My Lawyer Do About It?

-Your attorney will gather comprehensive information about your circumstances, your relationship with the other parent, and your child.
+Your trusted family law counsel will gather comprehensive information about your circumstances, your relationship with the other parent, and your child.
 They will then use this information to tailor your case according to the Best Interest Factors mentioned above.

 **First consults are usually free of charge (a bit of good news).
 Our office offers free consultations for all family matters (even better news!).
 Get more info on our attorneys here.